wacncontent/CustomizeTool/output/articles/site-recovery/site-recovery-vmm-to-vmm.md

 Make sure you have these prerequisites in place:
 ### Azure prerequisites

-- You'll need a [Microsoft Azure](http://azure.microsoft.com/) account.
-If you don't have one, start with a [free trial](http://aka.ms/try-azure).
+- You'll need a [Windows Azure](http://azure.microsoft.com/) account.
+If you don't have one, start with a [trial](http://aka.ms/try-azure).
 In addition you can read about [Azure Site Recovery Manager pricing](http://go.microsoft.com/fwlink/?LinkId=378268).
-- To understand how information and data are used, read the [Microsoft Azure Privacy Statement](http://go.microsoft.com/fwlink/?LinkId=324899) and additional <a href="#privacy">Privacy information for Site Recovery</a> at the bottom of this topic.
+- To understand how information and data are used, read the [Windows Azure Privacy Statement](http://go.microsoft.com/fwlink/?LinkId=324899) and additional <a href="#privacy">Privacy information for Site Recovery</a> at the bottom of this topic.

 ### VMM prerequisites
 - You'll need at least one VMM server.